 To continue steady growth over the mid- to long-term, we will strengthen our production structure to acquire the ability to stably supply products worldwide.
-Specifically, we will build more automated and flexible production lines suitable for high-mix, low-volume production, while working to increase the productivity of existing production lines designed for low-mix, high-volume production, and strengthen our business continuity plan (BCP).
+Specifically, we will build more automated and manpower saving production lines suitable for high-mix, low-volume production, while working to increase the productivity of existing production lines designed for low-mix, high-volume production, and strengthen our business continuity plan (BCP).

-2.Basic views and guidelines on corporate governance

-Please refer I. 1.
-"Basic Views" in this report.

-3. Policies and procedures for determining director remuneration

-Please refer .
-1. "Director Remuneration" "Disclosure of Policy on Determining Remuneration Amounts and Calculation Methods" in this report.

-4.Policies and procedures in the appointments/dismissals of the President and Directors with title and Corporate Officer with title and for nominating Director candidates
+- 2. Basic views and guidelines on corporate governance Please refer I.1.
+"Basic Views" in this report. - 3.
+Policies and procedures for determining director remuneration Please refer II.1.
+"Director Remuneration" "Disclosure of Policy on Determining Remuneration Amounts and Calculation Methods" in this report. - 4.
+Policies and procedures in the appointments/dismissals of the President and Directors with title and Corporate Officer with title (excluding Senior Corporate Officers. same hereafter) and for nominating Director candidates

-Please refer .
-1. "Directors" "Committee's Name, Composition, and Attributes of Chairperson" in this report.
+Please refer II.1.
+"Voluntary Establishment of Nomination/Remuneration Committee" "Committee's Name, Composition, and Attributes of Chairperson" in this report.

-5.Reasons for the appointments/dismissals of the President and Directors with title and Corporate Officer with title and the individual nominations of Director candidates

-Reasons for the appointments/dismissals of the President and Directors with title and Corporate Officer with title and the individual nominations of Director candidates are disclosed on our website etc.

-Please refer .
-1. "Directors" "Outside Directors' Relationship with the Company (2)" in this report about Outside Directors.

-Reasons for the individual nominations of Directors are described in the notice of the 64th Ordinary General Shareholders Meeting.
+5. Reasons for the appointments/dismissals of the President and Directors with title and Corporate Officer with title and the individual nominations of Director candidates Reasons for the appointments/dismissals of the President and Directors with title and Corporate Officer with title and the individual nominations of Director candidates are disclosed on our website etc. Please refer II.1.
+"Directors" "Outside Directors' Relationship with the Company (2)" in this report about Outside Directors.
+Reasons for the individual nominations of Directors are described in the notice of the 66th Ordinary General Shareholders Meeting.

-Supplemental Principle 3-1-3 [Sustainability initiatives, etc.]
+• Supplemental Principle 3-1-3 [Sustainability initiatives, etc.]